hexie1995/Sequential-Link-Prediction/Readme.md

 ### Previous Mistakes

 You could also find the past bugged version of the code both in the same folder and on Github for debugging purposes.
 The noticable change could be found in the Github history.

-### Citation

-This is the github repo accompany the paper:
-Sequential Stacking Link Prediction Algorithms for Temporal Networks Xie He, Amir Ghasemian, Eun Lee, Aaron Clauset, Peter Mucha

-which is currently under revision at Nature Communications.

-All copyright reserved.